mozilla-releng/relengdocs/signing/Manually-sign-Android-APKs.rst

 To sign an APK
 --------------

-You will need to repeat this for each APK, feel free to optimise by downloading all at once, just be careful of filenames when copy/pasting commands.
+You will need to repeat this for each APK, feel free to optimize by downloading all at once, just be careful of filenames when copy/pasting commands.

 1. Download unsigned APK(s).

-   -  Right-click the attachment in bugzilla and click ‘Copy Link Location’
+   -  Right-click the attachment in bugzilla and click ‘Copy Link Location'
    -  ``wget -O unsigned.apk <pasted url>``

 2. Set environment variables: